This version of the guidance includes new information on:

 High quality educational visits play an important role in enriching teaching and learning as well as support learner wellbeing.
 In line with the relaxation of other restrictions, such as the reopening of indoor and outdoor visitor attractions and the resumption of indoor and outdoor organised activities, schools and settings may wish to consider undertaking domestic day visits where visiting locations outside of the school or setting estate is integral to the learning experience.

 As set out elsewhere in this guidance, maximising time spent outdoors by learners has physical, mental and educational benefits. and generally the risk of transmitting COVID-19 is lower outdoors compared to indoors.
 However, mitigating measures such as social distancing or using face coverings where this is not possible and if relevant, and maintaining good hand hygiene, are still needed outdoors.
 Schools and settings are encouraged to consider this in the planning of any visits.
+Face coverings must be worn in all indoor public places by everyone aged 11 and over, unless an exception applies.
+They may also be requested to do so outdoors by a venue operator where social distancing cannot be maintained.
+Schools and settings should clarify arrangements with regards to use of face coverings with venue operators prior to the visit, communicate these arrangements to learners in advance of the visit, and incorporate these arrangements into the planning of the visit.

 - maintaining social distancing